 When people think serial killers, they typically think of men.
 Although men make up the majority of serial killers, there have been some ruthless female ones that have left their murderous marks on history.
+One of the most infmaous cases of a female serial killer is Aileen Wuornos.
+Oxygen's "Serial Killer with Piers Morgan" will explore her case in depth premiering July 16 at 7/6c.

 1. Juana Barraza